Ultralong-distance quantum correlations in three-terminal Josephson junctions: Physical picture

 \section{Physical picture}

-The range of Cooper pair splitting is introduced in section~\ref{sec:range-CPS} for three-terminal ferromagnet-superconductor-ferromagnet ($F_aSF_b$) and normal metal-superconductor-normal metal ($N_aSN_b$) devices.
-The ultralong-distance Floquet-Tomasch effect in a three-terminal $S_a$-$D_x$-$S_c$-$D_{x'}$-$S_b$ Josephson junction is presented in section~\ref{sec:FT}, where $D_x$ and $D_{x'}$ denote the two quantum dots.
+{ We first present the basics of Cooper pair splitting and nonlocality limited by the superconducting coherence length, see Refs.~\onlinecite{exp-CPBS1,exp-CPBS2,exp-CPBS3,exp-CPBS4,exp-CPBS5,exp-CPBS6,exp-CPBS7,exp-CPBS8,theory-CPBS1,theory-CPBS2,theory-CPBS3,theory-CPBS4,theory-CPBS4-bis,theory-CPBS4-ter,theory-CPBS5,theory-CPBS6,theory-CPBS7,theory-CPBS8,theory-CPBS9,theory-CPBS10,theory-CPBS11,theory-noise8,theory-noise9,theory-noise11}.
+The range of Cooper pair splitting is introduced in section~\ref{sec:range-CPS} for three-terminal $F_aSF_b$ and $N_aSN_b$ devices.
+Next, we proceed further in section~\ref{sec:FT} with the ultralong-distance Floquet-Tomasch effect in a three-terminal $S_a$-$D_x$-$S_c$-$D_{x'}$-$S_b$ Josephson junction, where $D_x$ and $D_{x'}$ denote the two quantum dots.}